-The name was symbolic, reflecting what the Person would be, not what his proper name would be called (Matthew 1:21).
-The inspired Matthew informs us that Isaiah’s prophetic utterance was “fulfilled” in the birth of Jesus to a virgin named Mary (1:18-25).
+The name was symbolic, reflecting what the Person would be, not what his proper name would be called (Matt.
+1:21).
+The inspired Matthew informs us that Isaiah’s prophetic utterance was fulfilled in the birth of Jesus to a virgin named Mary (Matt.
+1:18-25).

 It is estimated that the population of Palestine in the first century was around 500,000.
 If a reasonable proportion were female, Mary must have been very special to be chosen as the mother of the Messiah.
 We do not know the maiden’s age at the time of her betrothal to Joseph, but she was eligible for marriage by her own choice at the age of thirteen.

 She forfeited her personal “rights” in the interest of a divine plan, wholly surrendering to the Father’s will.
-And what a courageous act it was, for pregnancy in a betrothed woman was considered adultery, and might well have resulted in a death sentence (Deuteronomy 22:23-24).
+And what a courageous act it was, for pregnancy in a betrothed woman was considered adultery and might well have resulted in a death sentence (Deut.
+22:23-24).